Fhujinwu/Fhujinwu.github.io/_pages/about.md

 Recent News
 ------
+- 2024.02: One paper is accepted by **IEEE Transaction on Cybernetics 2024**!
-- 2023.10: One paper is accepted by **IEEE International Conference on Bioinformatics and Biomedicine (BIBM) 2023** !
+- 2023.10: One paper is accepted by **IEEE International Conference on Bioinformatics and Biomedicine (BIBM) 2023**!
-- 2023.10: Invited to serve as a reviewer for PRLETTERS !
+- 2023.10: Invited to serve as a reviewer for PRLETTERS!
-- 2023.04: A invention patent is granted by the **China National Intellectual Property Administration**.
-- 2023.02: Accepted to pursue PhD at South China University of Technology !
+- 2023.02: Accepted to pursue PhD at South China University of Technology!
-- 2022.11: A invention patent is granted by the **China National Intellectual Property Administration**.
 - 2022.10: Received **the National Scholarship for postgraduate students** !
-- 2022.09: Invited to serve as a reviewer for NN !
+- 2022.09: Invited to serve as a reviewer for NN!
-- 2022.08: One paper is accepted by **Remote Sensing 2022** !
+- 2022.08: One paper is accepted by **Remote Sensing 2022**!
-- 2022.08: Invited to serve as a reviewer for IEEE JBHI !
+- 2022.08: Invited to serve as a reviewer for IEEE JBHI!
 - 2022.06: One paper is accepted by **IEEE Transaction on Big Data 2022** !

 Publications